 - Draft of your essay about the special relationship between the U.S. and the U.K., and how your work today and in the future will affect this relationship (500 words maximum).

-- Describe your proposed academic programme, giving reasons for your choice of course and preferred university.
+- Describe your top two (2) proposed academic programs, giving reasons for your choice of course and preferred university for each.

 - Finalized list of four-to-six (4-6) recommenders (i.e., people who will each write a letter of recommendation for your Marshall Scholarship application).